1095c 1095-c Filing/Mandate

-Please Note: California Business Benefits presently provides a NO COST formatted 1095c document to all of its large group clients who request it.
-We can help save your business $5,000 / $10,000 / $15,000 depending on who is filing this 1095c for you presently.
+California Business Benefits presently provides a NO COST formatted 1095c document to all of its clients who request it.
+We can help SAVE your business $5,000 / $10,000 / $15,000 depending on who is currently filing this for you.
 Please ask about how we can provide this service for your company.

 What Is Form 1095-C?

 The 1095c 1095-c Filing/Mandate is for people who have health insurance coverage through work or the government.

 The Affordable Care Act requires certain businesses and employers to offer health insurance coverage to their employees, and every year employees must be notified of the health insurance available to them.
 This required statement of available coverage sent out by the employer is called “Form 1095-C.”

 Form 1095-C includes details of coverage as well as the cheapest monthly premium option available to the employee under the plan.

 Who sends out Form 1095-C, and when?
 Employers with 50 or more full-time employees are required by law to send out form 1095c 1095-c Filing/Mandate to their employees.
 These forms are sent out in January for taxes due that year.
 (Forms for 2015 will be sent out in January, 2016)

 Do you need form 1095-C to file your taxes?
 No, you don’t need form 1095-C to file your income taxes.

 While form 1095-C outlines what health insurance coverage is available to employees, form 1095-B provides details as to the actual coverage.
 It also details who in the employee’s family is covered under the health insurance plan.

 Unlike form 1095-C, which is sent out by the employer, form 1095-B is sent directly from the insurance provider.